 Along with being easier to clean than other options, its great material is ideal for color mixing.
 They offer a huge mixing area that helps you separate your gouache paints.

-However, the only main disadvantage of this palette is that it lacks well compartments, which you may need to store different colors.
-Some options can also be expensive.
+The butcher tray also lacks well compartments, which you may need to store different colors.

 Handmade Palettes

-You can use a lid from the plastic container, paper, disposable plates, and even plastic wrap.
+You can use a lid from a plastic container, paper, disposable plates, and even plastic wrap.

 Cons: not all DIY palettes are reusable or can meet all your needs, ex., unlikely you will make wells in your homemade palette (unless pottery is your hobby and you can make yourself a good palette!)